NHS HEALTH DATA: A PUBLIC ASSET UNDER THREAT OF PRIVATISATION

 We could make the next chapter of NHS history a story of using our collective health data for collective good.
 We could give patients a say in how data is used and how their privacy should be respected.
 We could build up the capacity of trusted NHS staff to use data well, improve the NHS’s own data infrastructure, and avoid over-dependency on private companies.

 But that’s not how Big Tech companies like Palantir want the story to go.
-And it’s not how Health Secretary Matt Hancock seems to want it to go either.
 Unless we speak out, there’s a risk that the NHS slides into a long-term dependency on expensive US tech firms to analyse their data.
 And that Big Tech exploits and abuses its access to our health data, privatising the benefits of a resource that belongs to all of us.